EdS0ng/Ionic-YoutubeMusicPlayer/readme.md

 - Simply, plug your Android device into your computer and run `ionic run android` in your root Ionic project directory to install and start the app.

+#h1 Possible Features in the Future
+___
+- Better UI for the player

+- Create new playlists

+#h1 Issues/Bugs

+Please let me know if there are any bugs or features you would like to see.
+I will try my best to fix them as time allows.
+Thanks!